Happy Gay Travel

 Take the sparkling lakes of Italy and the deep-cut fjords of Norway, the snow-capped Alps of Switzerland and the glistening glaciers of Alaska, the aquamarine waters of Greece and the Highland hiking trails of Scotland: now pack it all onto one small island — and you'll be shocked by how much room is still left for sheep.
 That's New Zealand.

-As a Wild Kiwi, you'll enjoy a new activity every day.
-Glacier hikes, sea kayaking, biking around vineyards and along rivers, canyoning through a natural waterpark of chutes, pools, waterfalls and slides, rainforest hikes, white andblackwater rafting, and even a bungy jump, are just a few of the activities that await you.
-After we play hard during the days, we enjoy fantastic meals and stay in wonderful lodges and inns each night.
+As a Wild Kiwi, you’ll enjoy a new activity every day.
+Alpine and coastal hikes, sea kayaking, biking around vineyards, along rivers and across suspension bridges, star-bathing under the Southern skies, canyoning through a natural waterpark of chutes, pools, waterfalls, and slides, rainforest hikes, and even a bungy jump, are just a few of the activities that await you.
+Or just relax and enjoy the serene beauty that surprises around every corner.

 New Zealand gay adventure tour - kayaking